-Check what's associated with the number in Google's listings.
+A simple Google search can turn up a lot of information, so start your search at this popular search engine.
+Enter the number in 10-digit format, for example, 555-666-7777, then press enter and review the results.
 The number might be associated with a business or organization, people’s names, posts on social networking sites and blogs; all of these are viable contacts for you to investigate.
-For example, if the old number is listed on someone’s MySpace page, send a message to that person, explain who you are and ask if they know the person’s current contact information.
+For example, if the old number is listed on someone’s Facebook page, send a message to that person, explain who you are and ask if they know the person’s current contact information.

 Hire a private investigator.
 If you hit a dead end, it might be time to pay for the services of a professional.
 To find a qualified PI, contact your state professional private investigator association, ask friends for recommendations or contact attorneys and request recommendations for PIs who specialize in locating people.